timklapdor/heart-soul-machine/src/blog/2024-12-December.md

 Spent some nice time outdoors despite some of the hotter days.
 Got to see my first "shark spotting" with a plane overhead circling what must have been a large shark just off the beach I was walking on (not swimming).

+Christmas was nice - loud and crazy with all of the nieces in fine form.
+We went back to Wagga - or, more correctly [The Rock](https://en.wikipedia.org/wiki/The_Rock,_New_South_Wales#) - where my sister now lives.
+We travelled via Mildura on both legs as we took Frankie with us and found a pet-friendly hotel on the way.
+I enjoyed stopping off in Gol Gol (the NSW side of the river) and being close to the water.
+I got the chance to catchup up with Ben and Rob from [the good 'ol days](https://26fifty.com.au/).

 ## Photos

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/timklapdor/albums/72177720314386151" title="2024"><img src="https://live.staticflickr.com/65535/54237063451_e7f9b4acfd_b.jpg" width="1024" height="768" alt="2024"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>